wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 1.8.3 =
+* New: WordPress 5.0 Gutenberg support
+* New: WordPress 5.1 support

 = 1.8.2 =
 * Fix: Gutenberg breaks traditional admin notices so we remove our admin notices from the edit screen